How to Make a DIY Circular Saw Crosscut Jig for Straight Cuts Every Time

 I made my cutting guide in about ten minutes with just two scrap pieces of 1/4″ plywood.
 You can also use MDF instead of plywood.

 The larger piece of plywood acts as a base for the jig.
 It’s also a guide for the saw blade.
-The edge of the jig is placed exactly where we want to make our cut.
+The edge of the jig is placed exactly where you want to make our cut.

 The narrow piece of plywood is glued to the larger piece.
 This narrow piece acts as a fence for the base plate of the saw.